rusty61/On-Farm-inputs-QA-App/docs/DesignBrief.md

 ```

 ## Data Relationships
 Owner-scoped data spans mixes, applications, and location records stored in Supabase.
 The data model links owners to farms and paddocks, captures per-application weather and GPS metadata, and tracks mix compositions for spray events.
-Coordinates are stored for each paddock and application record without performing on-ingest boundary validation.
+Coordinates are stored for each paddock and application record without performing on-ingest boundary validation while we await authoritative paddock boundary geometry.

 ```mermaid
 erDiagram